segunak/charlotte-third-places/docs/design.md

     - What criteria are used for inclusion in the app?
     - Why does the app track quirky details like whether a place has cinnamon rolls?
   - Users are directed to the "Contribute" section for submitting corrections or additional suggestions.
-- **Contact**: Information on how to get in touch with the author, with a strong preference for using the "Contribute" section rather than direct email.
+- **Contact**: Information on how to get in touch with the creator, with a strong preference for using the "Contribute" section rather than direct email.
 The author’s LinkedIn and personal website are listed as alternative contact methods.

 ## Technical Details